hackthepart/AvengersAssemble/profiles/Divyanshu_Kapoor.md

 Snake Game

-    - Snake Game in whic snake will eat fruit and grow its size when snake mouth touches any of its body part then game will be over.
+    - Snake Game in which snake will eat fruit and grow its size when snake mouth touches any of its body part then game will be over.

 Profile Link